 Bloom.host allows you to split the server that you have with them, for example to run more Minecraft servers for different gamemodes or to run a Discord bot off of your server.

-Splitting your server will use resources (Disk space and RAM) from your main server.
+Splitting your server will take resources (Storage and RAM) from your main server.
 It's important to make sure that you leave enough resources so that your main server runs properly!

 Split your server